About Canadian Wildlife Photo Tours and John E. Marriott

 My goal with Canadian Wildlife Photography Tours and Workshops is to do exactly that: provide a small, personally-run company that offers great trips to great locations for a good price.
 I have specifically sought out small tour operators that are familiar with working with wildlife photographers and that offer outstanding service and value on their trips.

-On a personal note, I began photographing professionally in 1996, and have been fortunate enough over the years to see my images grace the covers of Canadian Geographic, EXPLORE, Backpacker, Beautiful British Columbia, Our Canada, OWL, and Outdoor Photography Canada magazines.
-I have two Canadian best-selling coffee table books and have published five photography books in total.
+On a personal note, I began photographing professionally in 1996, and have been fortunate enough over the years to see my images grace the covers of Canadian Geographic, EXPLORE, Reader's Digest, Backpacker, Beautiful British Columbia, Our Canada, OWL, Ranger Rick, and Outdoor Photography Canada magazines.
+I have three Canadian best-selling coffee table books and have published four photography books in total.

 If you're interested in learning more about me or my photography, please visit my Canadian Wildlife and Nature Photography website at www.wildernessprints.com and check out my Full Bio, my Photo Galleries, or my Nature Photography blog.